List of lettered Brooklyn avenues: Avenue W

 Avenue W exists in four segments.
 The first segment runs from Stillwell Avenue to West 11th Street, where its path is impeded by the Marlboro housing projects.
 Its second segment runs from West 7th Street to its intersection with Sheepshead Bay Road and Gravesend Neck Road.
 During the second segment, traffic patterns on the road change four times.
 From West 7th Street one block east to 86th Street, traffic travels one way on one lane westbound.
 On the block between 86th Street and West 6th Street traffic travels two ways on two lanes.
 On the block between West 6th Street and Van Sicklen Street, traffic travels one way on one lane eastbound.
 Finally, from Van Sicklen Street to the end of its second segment, traffic on Avenue W travels two ways on two lanes.
 The third segment runs from East 16th Street to Gerritsen Avenue.
 The fourth segment begins some distance away in Bergen Beach, across several creeks and two neighborhoods.
 This last stretch runs from a dead end just east of Mill Basin to Bergen Avenue.

+Prior to 2001, there was a dead-end piece of Avenue W on E. 15th Street whose three homes were demolished in favor of a multi-family residence.